acisops/acis_anomaly_pages/source/dpaa_shutdown.rst

     The diagnosis and response to this anomaly presented in this document assumes that the active BEP is powered by DPA side A.

+    *This anomaly requires human intervention to recover to science operations.*

 When did it happen before?
 --------------------------